FatemeGhasemi/auto-changelog/README.md

   -u, --unreleased                    # include section for unreleased changes -l, --commit-limit [count]          # number of commits to display per release, default: 3 -b, --backfill-limit [count]        # number of commits to backfill empty releases with, default: 3
-      --app-name [url]              # add app name as title above of pdf and README --commit-url [url]             # override url for commits, use {id} for commit id --issue-url [url]               # override url for issues, use {id} for issue id --merge-url [url]               # override url for merges, use {id} for merge id
+      --app-name [string]              # add app name as title above of pdf and README --commit-url [url]             # override url for commits, use {id} for commit id --issue-url [url]               # override url for issues, use {id} for issue id --merge-url [url]               # override url for merges, use {id} for merge id